Connie Cezon: Early years

 Born in Oakland, California, Cezon attended the Hollywood Community School of the Theater as a child.
 She has a younger brother, Ricardo.

 Movies and television

 Cezon appeared in Ken Murray's Blackouts.
-She played a blonde "gold digger" in several Three Stooges films.
+She played a blond "gold digger" in several Three Stooges films.
 Her flair for physical comedy helped, and she made memorable appearances in Corny Casanovas, Up in Daisy's Penthouse, and Tricky Dicks.
 After leaving the Columbia shorts department, Cezon had a recurring role as Perry Mason's receptionist Gertrude "Gertie" Lade on Perry Mason between 1957 and 1964.
-She also worked as Bette Davis' stand in/double, most notably in the 1964 thriller Dead Ringer.
+She also worked as Bette Davis' stand in and body double, most notably in the 1964 thriller Dead Ringer.

 After retiring from the screen in 1966, Cezon operated and ran a cat-boarding service in Los Angeles called Connie's Kitty Castle.

 Though her surname was spelled "Cezan" in the Three Stooges films, it appears as "Cezon" in all her other appearances.
 Cezon confirmed that the correct spelling is the latter.